Srikanthholo/XRUSER/User.md

 # Login
-When user clicks on the login button on top of the website it will lead the user to the login page, Loign with user credintials.
+When a user clicks the login button at the top of the page, it takes them to the login page, where they can enter their credentials.

  ![LoginPage](https://user-images.githubusercontent.com/101865042/159888760-8f0e8414-7a79-4c7a-bd8b-1289af050539.PNG)

 # Marketplace Content

+From the MarketPlace, you can access AR/VR digital content on your device.
+Some content is free, but you'll need to purchase packages from our Marketplace.
+Individual customers or Institution customers can purchase a package in the marketplace.

 ![Marketplacecontent](https://user-images.githubusercontent.com/101865042/159878238-36a78075-f8d1-4af4-bf28-de6905b1c071.PNG)

 # Subscriptions

+Users can view the package they purchased by clicking on the subscriptions tab, and they can purchase additional packages as needed.

 ![MarketpalceSubscriptions](https://user-images.githubusercontent.com/101865042/159879181-2490d8f4-e4a5-44bf-9e54-b40a51ce6114.PNG)

-Click on the Subscriptions to see the Subscriptions opted for and user can  buy more packages as per their requirement.